 Red Lodge Clay Center Long-Term Resident 2016-18

 Before attending Graduate school in Utah, he spent two years as a resident artist at the Armory Art Center in West Palm Beach, Florida.
-In 2016, Matt received his MFA in Ceramics at Utah State University.
-He worked as a long term resident at the Red Lodge Clay Center in Red Lodge, Montana, and recently moved to Sitka, Alaska where he continues to research the intersection of ceramics, geology, and material science.
+In 2016, Matt received his MFA in Ceramics from Utah State University.
+He worked as a long-term resident at the Red Lodge Clay Center in Red Lodge, Montana, between 2016-2018.
+Matt now lives in Sitka, Alaska, where he maintains a home studio, teaches as an adjunct professor for University of Alaska, and continues to research the intersection of ceramics, geology, and material science.

 My work explores the intersection of ceramics, chemistry, and geology.
 I’ve been an avid rockhound since I could walk, and I’ve been picking up stuff and digging in the dirt ever since.
 There are a lot of gemstones that have analogues in ceramics – and much of my research has been centered on studying and understanding the underlying science of materials and the firing process.
 In my mind’s eye, glaciers give way to icy celadon glazes.
 Volcanoes ooze magma in the way that molten glazes cascade down curves and roll off edges.
 Crystals grow and forms take shape when the ingredients are there, and the conditions are right.
 A vital part of my studio practice takes place outside of the studio itself – exploring the landscapes and materials of Utah, Idaho, Montana, and now Alaska.
 For me there is something incredible and romantic about the idea of transforming rocks and dirt into beautiful things.